-The Board of Directors Quincy United Methodist Home:
+The Board of Directors

+Quincy Retirement Community:

-We have audited the accompanying statement of financial position of Quincy United Methodist Home (an affiliate of PHI) as of December 31, 2006, and the related statement of activities and changes in net assets, and cash flows for the year then ended.
+We have audited the accompanying statements of financial position of Quincy Retirement Community(an affiliate of PHI) as of December 31, 2007 and 2006, and the related statements of activities and changes in net assets, and cash flows for the years then ended.
 These financial statements are the responsibility of the Corporation's management.
-Our responsibility is to express an opinion on these financial statements based on our audit.
+Our responsibility is to express an opinion on these financial statements based on our audits.

-We conducted our audit in accordance with auditing standards generally accepted in the United States of America.
+We conducted our audits in accordance with auditing standards generally accepted in the United States of America.
 Those standards require that we plan and perform the audit to obtain reasonable assurance about whether the financial statements are free of material misstatement.
 An audit includes examining, on a test basis, evidence supporting the amounts and disclosures in the financial statements.
 An audit also includes assessing the accounting principles used and significant estimates made by management, as well as evaluating the overall financial statement presentation.
-We believe that our audit provides a reasonable basis for our opinion.
+We believe that our audits provide a reasonable basis for our opinion.

-In our opinion, the financial statements referred to above present fairly, in all material respects, the financial position of Quincy United Methodist Home as of December 31, 2006, and the changes in its net assets, and its cash flows for the year then ended in conformity with accounting principles generally accepted in the United States of America.
+In our opinion, the financial statements referred to above present fairly, in all material respects, the financial position of Quincy Retirement Community as of December 31, 2007 and 2006, and the changes in its net assets, and its cash flows for the years then ended in conformity with accounting principles generally accepted in the United States of America.